bgplab/bgplab/docs/basic/7-bfd.md

 * Clear the BGP session if needed

 !!! warning
-    Similarly to what you had to do to get BGP up and running, you have to modify the `/etc/frr/daemons` file and restart FRRouting on FRRouting virtual machines ([more details](0-frrouting.md)).
-The BFD daemon is already started in FRRouting containers.
+    Similarly to what you had to do to get BGP up and running, you have to modify the `/etc/frr/daemons` file and restart FRRouting to start the BFD daemon ([more details](0-frrouting.md)). _netlab_ starts the BFD daemon in FRRouting nodes when starting the lab, but you should still check whether it's running -- [use this procedure](0-frrouting.md#daemon), but check for `bfdd`.

 **Verification:**

 * Verify that you have a working BFD session between R1 and X1.
 Most implementations display the BFD status of a BGP neighbor somewhere within the **show ip bgp neighbor details** (or similar) command.
-Some implementations have BFD-specific show commands like **show bfd neighbors** or **show bfd peers**.
+Some implementations have BFD-specific show commands, such as **show bfd neighbors** or **show bfd peers**.
 * Repeat the BGP convergence measurements -- X1 should revoke the BGP prefix advertised by R1 almost immediately.

 ## Automated Verification